 Bobby is simultaneously an alumnus, coadvisor to several lab members, and external collaborator.
 He has been a vital researcher, energizer, supporter, advisor, leader, and friend in our lab.
 He holds two Bachelor’s degrees, a Master’s in Education, and a PhD in Biology.
 After several years as an educator and program manager at the American Museum of Natural History, Bobby entered our lab in 2011 and collaborated with Khaleda on the behavior of breeding male and female African village weaverbirds.
 He expanded this project into a study of colony disturbances, nest attendance, and male boldness that resulted in the very first of our lab’s student publications.
 After gaining his 2nd baccalaureate in our lab, he pursued his PhD at Notre Dame in the lab of Beth Archie.
 His main dissertation project was an assessment of the effect of social status on immune and endocrine function in the baboons of Amboseli, Kenya.
 He then rejoined our lab with an NSF Postdoctoral Fellowship, and focused on two main projects.
 His main NSF project was a study of function and evolution of weaverbird (Ploceidae) nests.
 In service of this project he conducted a research trip to Ethiopia, the second for our lab.
 Secondly, he developed from scratch a new and thorough research program, the Bronx River Urban Ecology Project, focusing on the biodiversity and ecological changes along New York’s only freshwater river between the city and its upper reaches in Westchester County.
 Bobby has mentored, and continues to mentor, several graduate students on that project as research supervisor (beginning with Amanda, Maleha, Ritika, and Sal).
 Bobby has established numerous connections with agencies and organizations in the city as a result of this project.
 Bobby has also joined the NYC-based Gotham Coyote Project, and guided Master’s research projects by Angelinna and Ritika in that connection.
 Bobby led the lab during DL’s sabbatical throughout 2019.
 He then provided tremendous effort in helping guide the lab through the COVID era.
 Bobby has been a driven and careful scientist, a fair and broad thinker, and an encouraging and devoted advisor.
 He formally left the lab for a professorial position at Mercy College here in NYC in fall 2021, but in addition to running his own laboratory he continues to collaborate and interact with us closely and to guide shared urban ecology Master’s students.

 Everyone below has contributed to our research projects in the lab, and nearly all have achieved undergraduate or graduate degrees in the process.
 Several other students not included here have worked in the lab over the years as well, as visiting researchers, trainees, research assistants, coders, or technicians.
-Some of those below could equally be considered active associates, especially Maleha, Amanda, Angelinna, and Eric, as they are still involved in the lab, especially in converting their theses into publications and joining us for discussions and other meetings and events.
+Some of those below could equally be considered active associates, especially Maleha, Angelinna, Eric, and Alex, as they are still involved in the lab, especially in converting their theses into publications and joining us for discussions and other meetings and events.

 Angelinna undertook an extensive research project for her undergraduate Biology Honors Thesis, and then expanded the study further and added a second for her Master’s research.
 Working with Bobby and the Gotham Coyote Project (particularly Mark Weckel and Chris Nagy), Angelinna documented coyote and feral cat occupancy and habitat preferences, as well as broader mammalian diversity, across the New York City metropolitan area.
 Angelinna is the second person (after Amanda) to get two degrees in the lab.
 She also achieved the Master’s in by far the fastest time– just one year.
 She accomplished this partly by taking some of her graduate credits as an undergraduate, and partly by being crazy smart.